Dr-Groot/SageMath/README.md

 For making a complete graph we use **graphs.CompleteGraph()** as in arguement we can give the number of vertices or nodes.

+ A Complete Graph is a graph in which all nodes are connected to all other nodes.

 For Example:

 Lets say we want to make a Complete Graph with 5 vertices then we will go with **graphs.CompleteGraph(5)** on our Jupyter Notebook.